-The right to lease portion of the ordinance would include:
+The right to lease portion of the Ordinance includes:

-- 3. Landlords shall be required to offer a one (1) year lease to all new tenants.
-If tenant rejects a one-year lease, the landlord may then offer a shorter-term lease, including month to month. - 4.
-Tenants with leases in place prior to the effective date of the Tenant Protections Ordinance shall have 120 days from the effective date of the Ordinance to request a one (1) year lease from their landlord. - 5.
-Leases offered by landlords for a one (1) year term shall be substantially similar to all shorter-term lease offerings.
+- 1. Landlords shall be required to offer a one (1) year lease to all new tenants.
+If the tenant rejects a one-year lease, then the landlord may offer a shorter-term lease, including month to month. - 2.
+Tenants with month to month leases in place prior to the effective date of the Tenant Protections Ordinance shall have 120 days from the effective date of the Ordinance to request a one (1) year lease from their landlord. - 3.
+Leases offered by landlords for a one (1) year term shall be substantially similar to all shorterterm lease offerings.

-Tenants may use a city adopted ordinance as the basis of a private civil action or a defense to a wrongful detainer action.
-The City would not issue citations or bring legal action to enforce the ordinance on behalf of tenants.
+Tenants may use the Ordinance as the basis of a private civil action or a defense to a wrongful detainer action.
+The City would not issue citations or bring legal action to enforce the Ordinance on behalf of tenants.